-The costs of litigation are becoming increasingly expensive.
+The costs of litigation are becoming increasingly high.
 According to a US survey, nine in ten businesses deal with litigation at some point.
 The average company also has at least 37 cases pending against it.
 Small firms spend more than $100 billion every year on litigation fees, and over 40% of small business owners said they’d been either involved in or threatened with a lawsuit.
 These statistics reflect the criticality of small company start-up insurance.
 Various insurance plans are available to assist small businesses in protecting themselves against these hazards and threats.
 The only hurdle now is deciding what kind of start-up insurance you will need.
-This can be based on your budget or whether they are required by law.
+This can be based on your budget or determined by law.
 Let’s take a look at some of the options and their ramifications for your start-up business.

 General Liability Insurance